 Credit Suisse Believes Ferrari (RACE) Still Has Room to Grow

-Credit Suisse analyst Michael Binetti reiterated a Buy rating on Ferrari (RACE) yesterday and set a price target of $198.00.
-The company’s shares closed last Thursday at $180.11, close to its 52-week high of $185.36.
+In a report released yesterday, Michael Binetti from Credit Suisse maintained a Buy rating on Ferrari (RACE), with a price target of $198.00.
+The company’s shares closed last Tuesday at $186.43, close to its 52-week high of $189.26.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Ferrari with a $197.53 average price target, a 10.8% upside from current levels.
+Ferrari has an analyst consensus of Strong Buy, with a price target consensus of $197.39, an 8.1% upside from current levels.
 In a report issued on July 28, Merrill Lynch also maintained a Buy rating on the stock with a $235.00 price target.

 See today’s analyst top recommended stocks >>